Careers: Spotlight on Horticulture (Key Accounts Manager - Horticulture)

 What did you want to do career-wise when you left school?

-Originally, I intended to study law or political science, but I decided I would take a year out before heading to university giving me year to decide 100% on what i was going to do and have some fun.
-I had a friend who said to come and do a horticulture certificate in the meantime, and it just went from there and I never looked back.
-Not sure if I would have made a great lawyer, perhaps just a bush lawyer of sorts.
+Originally, I intended to study law or political science, but I decided I would take a year out before heading to university, giving me a year to decide 100% on what I was going to do and have some fun.
+I had a friend who said to come and do a horticulture certificate in the meantime, and it just went from there.
+I never looked back.
+Not sure if I would have made a great lawyer, perhaps just a "bush lawyer" of sorts.

 Tell us about your career to date.

-The opportunity came up to join Farmlands as horticultural Field Manager and establish the Farmlands horticulture brand in Central Otago.
-It was a no brainer to move back to Otago which I call home and be closer to family.
-From here I was promoted to Sales Manager Otago.
-I left Farmlands and established another ground up horticultural company in Central Otago and after 6.5years I have made the move back to Farmlands as National Key Account Manager for Horticulture.
+The opportunity came up to join Farmlands as Horticultural Field Manager and establish the Farmlands horticulture brand in Central Otago.
+It was a no-brainer to move back to Otago, which I call home, and be closer to family.
+From there, I was promoted to Sales Manager - Otago.
+I left Farmlands and established another ground-up horticultural company in Central Otago, and after 6.5 years, I have made the move back to Farmlands as National Key Account Manager for Horticulture.

-I received the Horticulture New Zealand Industry Service Award in 2023 and the Kellogg Rural Leadership Scholarship in 2013, and sit on the New Zealand Summer fruit export reference and R&D group.
-I specialise in pipfruit, stone fruit, and viticulture (both conventional and organic) and have experience in kiwifruit and forestry.
+I received the Horticulture New Zealand Industry Service Award in 2023 and the Kellogg Rural Leadership Scholarship in 2013, and I sit on the New Zealand Summer fruit Export Reference and R&D Group.
+I specialize in pipfruit, stone fruit, and viticulture (both conventional and organic) and have experience in kiwifruit and forestry.

 What led you back to Farmlands?

-Having worked for Farmlands in the past it was easy to come back as I believe Farmlands has the scale to service an ever changing diverse primary sector.
-Horticultural enterprises have also grown in size and scale over the years and I believe Farmlands is a position to make a positive impact for shareholders and growers through their size and offering "It’s about relationships and sound technical advice," which aligns perfectly with Farmlands’ cooperative spirit.
+Having worked for Farmlands in the past, it was easy to come back as I believe Farmlands has the scale to service an ever-changing, diverse primary sector.
+Horticultural enterprises have also grown in size and scale over the years, and I believe Farmlands is in a position to make a positive impact for shareholders and growers through their size and offering.
+"It’s about relationships and sound technical advice," which aligns perfectly with Farmlands’ cooperative spirit.

 How have you grown in your time with us at Farmlands?

-Farmlands has afforded me many opportunities over the years to grow professionally and build a very strong network and meet some great highly skilled people.
+Farmlands has afforded me many opportunities over the years to grow professionally, build a very strong network, and meet some great, highly skilled people.

 What are your key achievements / what are you most proud of?

-When in Nelson I was involved with the Young Grower of the Year Competition and formation of the Young Tasman Growers group, and on moving back to Otago I found that there were no support mechanisms for young people entering into or already in the industry.
-So I set about establishing the Central Otago Young Fruit Grower Competition and a Young Grower group with the support of Horticulture NZ and others to build and foster young talent and build their industry knowledge and networks.
-Over a decade later I have only just stepped down as the organizer.
-This competition is now well embedded within the central Otago horticulture sector.
+When in Nelson, I was involved with the Young Grower of the Year Competition and the formation of the Young Tasman Growers group.
+On moving back to Otago, I found that there were no support mechanisms for young people entering into or already in the industry.
+So I set about establishing the Central Otago Young Fruit Grower Competition and a Young Grower group with the support of Horticulture NZ and others to build and foster young talent, and to develop their industry knowledge and networks.
+Over a decade later, I have only just stepped down as the organizer.
+This competition is now well embedded within the Central Otago horticulture sector.

 What would your advice be for someone who's interested in a career in Horticulture at Farmlands?

-Interested in working with Grant at Farmlands Horticulture?
+Interested in learning from or working with Grant at Farmlands Horticulture?

 Connect with us on our careers site, check out our Sales Team page or get in touch via careers@farmlands.co.nz.